Need Legal Aid Help? Get Started

 6. What kinds of repayment plans are available for this loan?

 One advantage of federal student loans is the option for an income-based repayment (IBR) plan for borrowers who have a financial hardship.
 Under IBR plans, monthly payments are limited based on the borrower's income.
+After a certain period of payments under an IBR plan, borrowers can also be eligible for loan forgiveness.

 Remember, student loans must be repaid, even if the student does not graduate, cannot find a job, or was unhappy with the school.
 Student loans are not automatically discharged in bankruptcy.